Special Religious Education in New South Wales, Australia

-Special Religious Education (SRE) is a voluntary class in a particular religious persuasion in New South Wales government schools which students can attend.
+Special Religious Education (SRE), aka 'Scripture,' is optional instruction in a particular religious persuasion in New South Wales government schools ie. students attend after being opted-in by their parents or carers.
 Time is allocated in NSW government schools for qualified SRE volunteers to teach students about their chosen religion.

-SRE can also be referred to as 'Scripture' and though the NSW Education Acts requires all NSW government schools provide it where requested, not all schools do.
+The NSW Education Acts requires that NSW government schools provide it where requested, but not all schools do.
 The NSW Department of Education has policies and procedures pertaining to it.

-Although SRE has been around since the 19th century, there have been various debates about its place in schools with the Education Act being changed in 2010 to allow alternative Special Education in Ethics classes to run concurrently for children who do to not attend religious education classes.
+Although SRE has been around since the 19th century, there have been various debates about its place in schools.
+With increasing debate in the 2000s about it, the Education Act was changed in 2010 to allow alternative Special Education in Ethics classes to run concurrently for children who do to not attend religious education classes.

 Background

-While, depending on the school, SRE include a range of various religious providers for parent's students to choose from, Christian SRE is the predominant subject provided.
+While SRE can include a range of various religious providers for parent's students to choose from, depending on the school community demographic, Christian SRE is the predominant subject provided.
 Providers are required to be approved by the minister of education on the basis of a fairly simple application form.
-Providers are responsible for curricula and each is supposed to provide details of their curriculum to the school community and this is supposed to be available on each schools website.
-The service of conducting religious education in NSW government schools is not funded by the government, therefore SRE Teachers are volunteers who teach on a particular faith once a week, every two weeks or on occasion depending on the school.
-The school provides time within its teaching hours for the volunteers of their religion to come in and teach the Students about that religion.
+Providers are responsible for curricula and each is supposed to provide details of their curriculum to the school community; and this is supposed to be available via each school's website.
+The service of conducting religious education in NSW government schools is not funded by the government, therefore SRE Teachers are either volunteers or religious organisation employees who teach on a particular faith once a week, every two weeks or on occasion depending on the school.
 The time allocated to the volunteers to teach can vary in each government school from 30 to 45-minute lessons.